How Long Pottery Should Dry Before Firing

 Desert dwellers do have an advantage.
-Average size pottery will be bone dry in a week sometimes even sooner.
-Arid climate also has a slight disadvantage also, the clay can dry too fast and crack.
+Average size pottery will be bone dry in a week, sometimes even sooner.
+The arid climate can also have a slight disadvantage because the clay can dry too fast and crack.
 Tenting will help with that.

 The Size Of Your Pottery Matters

-If your pottery is a half inch thick or more, three weeks should do it.
-If you live in a humid climate and want to air on the safe side go for four.
+When your pottery is a half-inch thick or more, three weeks should do it.
+If you live in a humid climate and want to air on the safe side, go for four.

-When crafting a larger or more complicated piece like an elephant head, it’s worth taking extra time to make sure your pottery is totally dry.
+When crafting a larger or more complicated piece like a girl on a bird, it’s worth taking extra time to make sure your pottery is totally dry.

 What’s In Your Clay

 Not all clays are the same.
 Different clays play a big part in how long pottery should dry before firing.
-Clays with high plastics and finer particles have a higher water content like porcelain.
-Therefore they will take longer to dry, and shrinkage will be more significant.
+Clays with high plastics and finer particles have a higher water content, like porcelain.
+Therefore they will take longer to dry, and the shrinkage rate will be more significant.

-The greater the shrinkage, the higher chance of your clay cracking.
+The greater the shrinkage rate, the higher chance of your clay cracking.